Paracetamol Reneval, tablets 500 mg 10 pcs

 With caution

-.
-Renal and hepatic insufficiency of mild to moderate severity, benign hyperbilirubinemia (including Gilbert syndrome), enzyme deficiency of glucose-6-phosphate dehydrogenase, dehydration, hypovolemia, anorexia, bulimia and cachexia (insufficient glutathione reserve in the liver), viral hepatitis, alcoholic liver damage, alcoholism, pregnancy, breastfeeding period, advanced age.
+Renal and liver failure of mild to moderate severity, benign hyperbilirubinemia (including Gilbert’s syndrome), deficiency of the enzyme glucose-6-phosphate dehydrogenase, dehydration, hypovolemia, anorexia, bulimia and cachexia (insufficient supply of glutathione in the liver), viral hepatitis, alcoholic liver damage, alcoholism, pregnancy, breastfeeding, old age.

-In these cases, consult a physician before taking the drug.
+In these cases, you should consult your doctor before taking the drug.

-In recommended doses, paracetamol is generally well tolerated.
+At recommended doses, paracetamol is usually well tolerated.
 The following side effects were detected spontaneously during post-registration use.

 Blood and lymphatic system disorders